This blog may contain affiliate links. Read our disclosure policy for more info.

-You can also go on one of the many mountain biking trails.
+If you’re spending time exploring the Fox Glacier area, you can also go on one of the many mountain biking trails.
 Try out the Fox Glacier South Side Cycleway, Te Ara a Waiau Cycleway, or the Te Weheka Cycleway.
 The first two take only an hour, while the last one takes even less (approx. 40 minutes).

 Related read: The road trip from Christchurch to Franz Josef is one of the most beautiful in NZ!

 5. Abel Tasman National Park

 It’s time to change the scenery a little, and replace the cold, snowy mountains with beach views and crystal-clear water.
 Abel Tasman National Park is perfect for that – it’s home to some of the best beaches in New Zealand!